Toyota C-HR (2016-2023) review - Reliability and safety

 In our 2023 Driver Power customer satisfaction survey, despite being in its last year of production, the C-HR achieved an impressive 25th place, while Toyota itself finished 12th out of 29 brands in the best manufacturer poll.

-The C-HR received a maximum five-star Euro NCAP safety rating in 2017, including an impressive 95 percent for adult occupants.
-Other scores were consistently good, including: 77 percent for child safety, 76 percent for pedestrian safety, and 78 percent for safety assist technologies.
+The C-HR received a maximum five-star Euro NCAP safety rating in 2017, including an impressive 95 per cent for adult occupants.
+Other scores were consistently good, including: 77 per cent for child occupants, 76 per cent for pedestrian safety, and 78 per cent for safety assist technologies.

 All versions of the C-HR benefit from Toyota’s Safety Sense set-up, which includes adaptive cruise control, autonomous emergency braking and pedestrian detection as part of its hi-tech suite of features.
-Also included are seven airbags and stability control.
-Excel and Dynamic models are also available with rear cross traffic alert and blind spot monitoring as optional extras.
+The Excel and GR Sport models are also available with rear cross traffic alert and blind spot monitoring as standard.

 In this review

-- 2Engines, performance and driveSharp handling and a comfortable ride mean the C-HR is surprisingly good to drive
+- 2Engines, performance and driveSharp handling and a comfortable ride made the C-HR surprisingly good to drive

-- 3MPG, CO2 and Running CostsThe hybrid model looks good on paper, with strong claimed efficiency and low emissions
+- 3MPG, CO2 and Running CostsThe C-HR looks good on paper, with strong claimed efficiency and low emissions

 - 4Interior, design and technologyBold exterior styling and an upmarket interior help the C-HR shake off Toyota’s dowdy image

 - 5Practicality, comfort and boot spaceThe C-HR offers more space than you might think, although it's still not as practical as some of its conventional rivals

 - 6Reliability and Safety - currently readingToyota has a strong reputation for building durable cars, while the brand’s Safety Sense kit adds extra peace of mind